 MSA|AA|XX3657||1<cr>

-See section 2.9.1, "" for further detail.
+See section 2.9.1, "Sequence number protocol" for further detail.

 Message fragmentation

 This summarizes the methodology for splitting a single logical HL7 message among two or more actual HL7 messages.
-The actual specifications for this, the segment definitions of the ADD and DSC segments, and examples are in Section 2.9.2, "".
+The actual specifications for this, the segment definitions of the ADD and DSC segments, and examples are in Section 2.9.2, "Continuation messages and segments".

 Continuing of messages is a generic methodology that can be used for all HL7 message types.
 It can be used to split based on segment boundaries, on field boundaries, and to split a single field among several messages.
 It utilizes two specific segments, ADD and DSC, as well as a field in the message header, MSH-14 Continuation Pointer.